foundersandcoders/our-site-v1-DEFUNCT/_harp/academy/_apply.md

 We may also request a short in-person paired programming session (remote sessions can also be arranged).

-## Application deadlines

-+ ~~First application deadline: January 11th.~~
-+ ~~Second application deadline: February 8th.~~
-+ ~~Third application deadline: March 7th.~~
-+ Final application deadline: April 11th.

-We do recommend that applicants apply early, but your application will not be considered until you have met all of the minimum application criteria.
-You will remain in the applicant pool until you have been offered a place or all the places have been filled, which you will be notified of within two weeks of the final application deadline.
+We offer places on a rolling basis, but we strongly recommend that you apply early, regardless of whether you have met the minimum application criteria.

+Your application will remain open either until you have been offered a place or until all the places have been filled, which is likely to be on or before September 1st.

 ## Application criteria